Abdalrhman-Almarakeby/where-in-the-world/README.md

 - Switch between dark and light theme
 - Displays error messages to the user for invalid data

+## Accessibility

+This project aims to be accessible to all users.
+Some key features:

+- Semantic HTML provides meaning and structure
+- Color contrast meets WCAG 2.1 AA standards
+- Images have alternate text
+- Forms include labels and instructions
+- Focus is visible for keyboard navigation
+- Headings use proper hierarchy
+- ARIA roles used for additional meaning

 ## Built With

 - [React](https://reactjs.org/)